TheDuckCow/aardvark-any-importer/README.md

 a) Per file: Prompt UI setting popups for each of the selected files
 b) Per extension: Prompt UI settings popups once per each extension type of the selected files (**_NOTE:_** Due to only one file importing at a time, this setting does not yet do anything and behaves like Per File above)
-c) Use defaults: Use the default import settings for all files, do not popup settings
+c) Use defaults: Use the default import settings for all files, do not popup any settings.

 ### 4) Press import!